-- a.
-All staff in school should be aware of the definitions and signs and symptoms of abuse.
+- All staff should be aware of the definitions and signs and symptoms of abuse.
 There are four categories of abuse:

-- o Physical abuse
+- Physical abuse

-- o Sexual abuse
+- Sexual abuse

 - o Emotional abuse

-- o Neglect
+- Neglect

-- b.
-The most up to date definitions and possible indicators and signs of abuse are found in Appendix 1.
-Staff should also refer to Part 1 and Annex A within KCSIE, 2022 and 'What to do if you are worried a child is being abused' (2015).
+- The most up to date definitions and possible indicators and signs of abuse are found in Annex 1 of KCSIE 2023.
+Staff should also refer to Part 1 and Annex B and 'What to do if you are worried a child is being abused' (2015).

-- All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
-All staff, but especially the DSL (and deputies) will consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence

-- c.
-The warning signs and symptoms of child abuse and neglect can vary from child to child.
+- All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the Setting and/or can occur between children outside of these environments.
+All staff, but especially the DSL will consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - The warning signs and symptoms of child abuse and neglect can vary from child to child.
 Children also develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.
-Parental behaviours' may also indicate child abuse or neglect, so staff are alert to parent-child interactions or concerning parental behaviour's; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - d.
-By understanding the warning signs, our school can respond to problems as early as possible and provide the right support and services for the child and their family.
+Parental behaviours' may also indicate child abuse or neglect, so staff are alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - By understanding the warning signs, we can respond to problems as early as possible and provide the right support and services for the child and their family.
 It is important to recognise that a warning sign doesn't automatically mean a child is being abused.